iotaledger/ict/docs/EC.md

 ### Definition

 Ledger validation describes the problem of determining whether a tangle complies to certain validity rules in which case it is called "valid".
 Validity is a necessary requirement for confirmation.
 While confirmation is the result of consensus and describes the acceptance of a tangle, validity is a technical property which can be checked deterministically and describes the absence of inconsistencies within the tangle.

+**Note that ledger validation is only done by Economic Actors.
+Weaker devices rely on their results so they don't have to do perform these heavy computations themselves.**

+In invalid ledger will have a confidence of zero.
+If the smallest merge of two tangles is invalid (e.g. because both include a spend of the same funds - a *double spend*), we define these tangles as *conflicting*.
+They cannot be merged without additional transfers and therefore we assume that at most one of both will confirm.
+Based on the conflict relation we can model the probability of a Tangle confirming.
+This is the basis to calculate the confidence.

 ### General Validity Rules